In its long history, there have been many spectacular Chinese inventions.

 New evidence that suggests the Chinese were the ones who invented alcohol.

 Research by the University of Pennsylvania has shown that 9,000-year-old pottery shards have shown the presence of alcohol.
 The pottery was found in Henan Province.
-With this new evidence, it shows that the Chinese had alcohol a full 1,000 years before the people of the Arabian Peninsula, who were believed to be the first brewers.
+This new evidence shows that the Chinese had alcohol a full 1,000 years before the people of the Arabian Peninsula, who were believed to be the first brewers.

 The Chinese guarded the secret of paper manufacture closely, trying to ensure a monopoly.